66 Artificial Intelligence (AI) Companies Delivering on Innovation

 Artificial intelligence (AI) is a wide-ranging branch of computer science concerned with building smart machines capable of performing tasks that typically require human intelligence.
-AI is an interdisciplinary science with multiple approaches, but advancements in machine learning and deep learning are creating a paradigm shift in virtually every sector of the tech industry.
+While AI is an interdisciplinary science with multiple approaches, advancements in machine learning and deep learning, in particular, are creating a paradigm shift in virtually every sector of the tech industry.

-Artificial intelligence allows machines to model, and even improve upon, the capabilities of the human mind.
-From the development of self-driving cars to the proliferation of smart assistants like Siri and Alexa, AI is a growing part of everyday life.
-As a result, many tech companies across various industries are investing in artificially intelligent technologies.
+Artificial intelligence allows machines to model, or even improve upon, the capabilities of the human mind.
+And from the development of self-driving cars to the proliferation of generative AI tools like ChatGPT and Google’s Bard, AI is increasingly becoming part of everyday life — and an area companies across every industry are investing in.

 AI can be divided into four categories, based on the type and complexity of the tasks a system is able to perform.
-For example, automated spam filtering falls into the most basic class of AI, while the far-off potential for machines that can perceive people’s thoughts and emotions is part of an entirely different AI subset.
+They are:

 A reactive machine follows the most basic of AI principles and, as its name implies, is capable of only using its intelligence to perceive and react to the world in front of it.
 A reactive machine cannot store a memory and, as a result, cannot rely on past experiences to inform decision making in real time.

 Perceiving the world directly means that reactive machines are designed to complete only a limited number of specialized duties.
-Intentionally narrowing a reactive machine’s worldview is not any sort of cost-cutting measure, however, and instead means that this type of AI will be more trustworthy and reliable — it will react the same way to the same stimuli every time.
+Intentionally narrowing a reactive machine’s worldview has its benefits, however: This type of AI will be more trustworthy and reliable, and it will react the same way to the same stimuli every time.

 Limited memory AI has the ability to store previous data and predictions when gathering information and weighing potential decisions — essentially looking into the past for clues on what may come next.
 Limited memory AI is more complex and presents greater possibilities than reactive machines.